Transphobia in the United States: Effects of violence and intimidation

 Recently, hate violence has increased in the United States.
-The Human Rights Campaign started to document acts of "fatal violence" against transgender and gender nonconforming people in the United States in 2013.
+The Human Rights Campaign (HRC) started to document acts of "fatal violence" against transgender and gender nonconforming people in the United States in 2013.
+The National Coalition of Anti-Violence Programs found in 2013 that 72% of "hate-crime murder victims were trans women, and almost all were women of color."
+In 2015, 46% of transgender adults reported "oral harassment" and 9% reported that they had been assaulted.
 Most of the victims of this transphobic violence are Black gender non-conforming and trans women.
 Black transgender people are also more likely to face discrimination.
 In Chicago, fewer deaths of transgender women than homicides overall are solved by police.
-Transgender people are more likely to be the victims of violent crime.
+Transgender people are far more likely to be the victims of violent crime, as much as "four times more likely than cisgender people."
+Trans women are twice as likely than other trans people to experience sexual assault than other victims of violence.
+Hate crimes against LGBTQ students doubled across the country between 2015–2019 and again between 2021 and 2022.
+Overall, since 2021, the rates of violent and deadly incidents for transgender people has increased since groups began to track the numbers.
+In states that have passed anti-transgender legislation, the rise in hate crimes was even higher, according to The Washington Post.